 HOW TO APPLY

-We will review applications as they are submitted, and will accept applications until the position is filled.
-We hope our new Initiative Director can begin work with CTF (at least on a part-time basis) by January 1st.
-We are posting this position on October 24, 2019.
+We will review applications as they are submitted and will accept applications until the position is filled.
+We hope our new Initiative Director can begin work with CTF by mid-February 2020.
+We posted this position on October 24, 2019, and as of December 19, 2019, we have moved into our second round of interviews.
 The posting will be removed when the position is no longer open.